AlwaysFurther/lifeSecure/README.md

 Each account deploys our EOS smart contract

-For convenience for the Hackathon we hardecoded the following informations in our front end code
+For convenience for the Hackathon we hardecoded the following informations in our front end code but we wouldn't normally do this.

 ```
 const accounts = [